ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/target-groups.md

 ## Timeouts

-The load balancer will wait so long before a request timeouts.
+The load balancer will wait so long before a request times out.
 In this section, you are able to configure how long this delay is if the default values are not suited to your use.

 * **Server Timeout** - The maximum time a target server has to return response headers.
 * **Connection Timeout** - The maximum time a target server has to accept a connection.